Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: Protocol

 \subsection{Step III}

-The final step of the protocol implements a beam-splitter operation between the mechanical modes $b_n$ and $b_{N+n}$ for all $n \in [1, N]$.
-Although these two modes are not directly coupled, both interact with the same cavity mode $a_n$.
-A single-step realization of this effective beam-splitter interaction is achieved with the Hamiltonian
+The final step of the protocol implements a beam-splitter operation between the mechanical modes $b_n$ and $b_{N+n}$ for all $n \in [1, N]$ by coupling both modes to the same cavity mode.
+A one-step realization of this effective beam-splitter interaction is achieved with the Hamiltonian